 School Psychologists, as part of practice, follow legal and ethical guidelines.
 School psychologists are highly familiar with and abide by special education law, and practice under the guise of ethics from the American Psychological Association (APA) and NASP.
 The NASP professional ethics and the American Psychological Association (APA) code ethics are foundational for school psychology practice.

 In 2022, the MASP board created updated Procedures for Examining Complaints of Alleged Ethical Violations, which can be found here.
+After all procedures have been followed, when a complaint is determined necessary to be filed, please use this form.
 For further questions, reach out to our Professional Standards Chair, Dr. Cheryl Somers, and co-chair, Sara England.